 Gmail was launched in 2004 by the ever-growing Internet-giant Google, and stayed in beta testing for 5 years to help make the product perfect.
 Because Microsoft’s email client Outlook (launched in 1997) was so popular, it made sense that Google would create a competitor and try to improve on some of Outlook's services.
 Since Gmail’s launch, it has grown in popularity, and currently has over 1 billion registered users.

 Gmail is so popular because it combines cutting-edge features with ease of use.
-Gmail also works in cooperation with other useful Google products, such as Google Drive, Google Docs, and Google Photos.
+It also works in cooperation with other useful Google products, such as Google Drive, Google Docs, and Google Photos.
 Gmail also has no limitations on how many accounts you can start, or how much you can use it.

 Gmail is one of the world’s most popular email services for many reasons.
 For one, it’s completely free to use and has no limitations on usage, other than the 15-megabyte limit on memory storage space.
-However, 15 megabytes is rather good compared to most email services, and Gmail does offer the option of letting its users pay for more storage.
+However, 15 megabytes is rather good compared to most email services, and it does offer the option of letting its users pay for more storage.
 Gmail leads in safety and security for its users, which makes it one of the most reliable email services to use.
-A lot of Gmail users also like its many cutting-edge features and ability to connect to other Google services (such as Google Drive).
+A lot of users also like its many cutting-edge features and ability to connect to other Google services (such as Google Drive).

 Gmail does have some downsides, however.
 It compresses the space within which you compose emails, so your writing area can seem a little crammed at times.
 Its organizational system, while great once you get used to it, can be complicated and difficult to instinctively learn for some.
 Gmail also has advertisements, some of which are based on the contents of your emails (which can seem kind of privacy-invasive).